Skip to content

 The Code

-• master - Active development for the upcoming patch release.
-Pull requests will typically be based on this branch unless they introduce breaking changes that must be deferred until the next major release.
+• master — Active development for the next patch release.
+Pull requests should target this branch unless they introduce breaking changes that must wait for the next major release.

-• feature - New feature work to be introduced in the next major release.
+• feature — New feature work staged for the next major release.

 Proposing Changes

-All substantial changes made to the code base are tracked using GitHub issues.
-Feature requests, bug reports, and similar proposals must all be filed as issues and approved by a maintainer before work begins.
-This ensures that all changes to the code base are properly documented for future reference.
+All substantial changes are tracked via GitHub issues.
+Feature requests, bug reports, and other proposals must be filed as issues and approved by a maintainer before work begins.
+This keeps the design rationale for each change discoverable in one place.

-To submit a new feature request or bug report for pynetbox, select and complete the appropriate issue template.
-Once your issue has been approved, you're welcome to submit a pull request containing your proposed changes.
+To file a new feature request or bug report, select the appropriate issue template.
+Once your issue has been triaged and accepted, you're welcome to submit a pull request implementing the change.

 Note

-Avoid starting work on a proposal before it has been accepted.
-Not all proposed changes will be accepted, and we'd hate for you to waste time working on code that might not make it into the project.
+Please avoid starting work on a proposal before it has been accepted.
+Not every proposal will be approved, and we'd hate for your time to be wasted on a change that isn't merged.

 Getting Help

-• GitHub discussions - The preferred forum for general discussion and support issues.
-Ideal for shaping a feature requests prior to submitting an issue.
+• GitHub Discussions — The preferred forum for general discussion and support.
+Ideal for shaping a feature idea before filing an issue.

-• #netbox on NetDev Community Slack - Good for quick chats.
-Avoid any discussion that might need to be referenced later on, as the chat history is not retained indefinitely.
+• #netbox on the NetDev Community Slack — Useful for quick chats.
+Avoid using it for anything that needs to be referenced later, as the chat history is not retained indefinitely.

 Note

-Don't use GitHub issues to ask for help: These are reserved for proposed code changes only.
+Don't use GitHub issues to ask for help — those are reserved for proposed code changes only.

 Governance

-pynetbox follows the benevolent dictator model of governance, with the lead maintainer ultimately responsible for all changes to the code base.
-While community contributions are welcomed and encouraged, the lead maintainer's primary role is to ensure the project's long-term maintainability and continued focus on its primary functions.
+pynetbox follows the benevolent-dictator model of governance, with the lead maintainer ultimately responsible for all changes to the codebase.
+Community contributions are welcomed and encouraged, but the lead maintainer's primary role is to ensure the project's long-term maintainability and its continued focus on its core mission.

 Licensing

-The entire pynetbox project is licensed as open source under the Apache 2.0 license.
-This is a very permissive license which allows unlimited redistribution of all code within the project.
+pynetbox is released under the Apache 2.0 license.
+This is a permissive license that allows unrestricted redistribution of the code.
 Note that all submissions to the project are subject to the same license.